holosfind/digital_social_retail/sdk/ios/Swift/Digital Social Retail SDK Ios Installation Guide.md

 [x] ]Add these rows :

-- **NSLocationAlwaysUsageDescription** : < put your text, You can customise the text of the field NSLocationAlwaysUsageDescription >
+- **NSLocationAlwaysUsageDescription** : < put your text, You can customise the text of this key >
-- **NSLocationWhenInUseUsageDescription** : < put your text, You can customise the text of the field NSLocationWhenInUseUsageDescription >
+- **NSLocationWhenInUseUsageDescription** : < put your text, You can customise the text of this key >
+- **NSLocationAlwaysAndWhenInUseUsageDescription** : < put your text, You can customise the text of this key >
-- **NSBluetoothPeripheralUsageDescription** : < put your text, You can customise the text of the field NSBluetoothPeripheralUsageDescription >
+- **NSBluetoothPeripheralUsageDescription** : < put your text, You can customise the text of this key >
 - **App Transport Security Settings > Allow Arbitrary Loads : YES**
 - **Required background modes > Item 1 : App downloads content from the network**